Building Inventories Technical Implementation

 NSI 2022 FEMA-Enhanced Version File Geodatabase Inland only

-Milliman Market Baskets 2021 Uniform, Uncorrelated File Geodatabase Inland, Coastal
+Milliman Market Baskets 2021 Uniform, Uncorrelated Comma-Separated Values (CSV) Inland, Coastal

 User-defined Inventories User-defined User-defined Inland, Coastal